Protein electrophoresis

 • Immunoglobulin-secreting B-cell neoplasms, e.g. chronic lymphocytic leukemia or lymphoma of B cells.

-• Plasma cell tumors, e.g. extra medullary plasmacytoma, solitary myeloma of bone, and multiple myeloma.
+• Plasma cell tumors, e.g. extramedullary plasmacytoma, solitary myeloma of bone, and multiple myeloma.

-In these cases, measurement of the involved class of immunoglobulin is indicated since it does provide additional information.
 B-cell tumors usually produce IgM or IgG monoclonal gammopathies, whereas IgG or IgA monoclonal proteins are typically secreted by plasma cell tumors.
-Furthermore, the uninvolved immunoglobulins are usually decreased (secondary immunodeficiency) in patients with these neoplasms, which can help differentiate a true monoclonal expansion from a restricted oligoclonal or a “monoclonal-like” expansion secondary to an infectious agent (in which the involved immunoglobulin is usually IgG and immunoglobulin A and M concentrations are not usually decreased).
+Uninvolved immunoglobulins are usually decreased (secondary immunodeficiency) in patients with these neoplasms, which can help differentiate a true monoclonal expansion from a restricted oligoclonal or a “monoclonal-like” expansion secondary to an infectious agent (in which the involved immunoglobulin is usually IgG and immunoglobulin A and M concentrations are not usually decreased).
+A study using serum electrophoresis and immunofixation showed a monoclonal IgA gammopathy and weak monoclonal IgG gammopathy in a dog with Ehrlichia canis and heartworm disease, respectively.
+An obvious monoclonal peak was not evident on routine serum agarose gel electrophoresis in either case, although the IgA in the dog with E. canis migrated in the beta1 region (Jornet-Ruis et al 2024).
+The latter study also showed that a monoclonal-like band (tall thin peak) with a broad base can be seen in dogs with infectious disease, particularly heartworm disease, with marked expansion of IgG4, which is considered more of a polyclonal than clonal response.
+In another dog with E. canis and a monoclonal IgA, the IgG4 was found in the beta2 region.

 Split monoclonal gammopathy